 These sweet, sticky meatballs make a delicious appetizer for a party or game day gathering.
 Or take them along to the game if you're tailgating.
 Use good quality frozen meatballs in this recipe.

 Slice some green onion tops or cilantro to give the meatballs a little color, or leave them in the slow cooker to keep them warm for leisurely serving.
-If you would like to make your own meatballs, I've included some links to homemade meatballs just below the recipe.

 Gather the ingredients.